 All invoices must be settled within our terms stated on the invoice.
 Payment should be made by bank transfer as we no longer accept Cheques.

 In special circumstances where cheques are the only payment option, cheques must be made payable to “Modular Solutions.net Ltd” and we require advanced notification of this.
-Please do not just send cheques as they will be refused.
+Please do not just send cheques without our agreement as they will be refused.

 1.1 The price quoted excludes VAT (unless otherwise stated).
 VAT will be charged at the rate applying at the time of delivery. vat# GB 881 6415 09

 1.2 Our quotations lapse after 30 days (unless otherwise stated).

 1.3 The price quoted excludes delivery (unless otherwise stated).

 1.4 Unless otherwise stated, the price quoted is an illustrative estimate only and the price charged will be our price current at the time of delivery.